 23. Focus on what YOU can control.

-You can control slowing down on runs the day after a hard track workout.
+In closing, you can control slowing down on runs the day after a hard track workout.
 You have that discipline, that ability, to hold yourself back running in a training group and that takes practice.